MetOffice/git-working-practices/episodes/06-conflict.md

 [conflicts](../learners/reference.md#conflict) by giving us tools to [resolve](../learners/reference.md#resolve) overlapping changes.
 You will encounter conflicts no matter which branching model you choose.
-No model is better than another when it comes to conflicts.
+No model is more or less likely to produce conflicts.
+No model will make conflicts easier (or harder) to resolve.
 Using forks has no impact on how likely conflicts are to occur.

 ::::::::::::::::::::::::::::::::::::: instructor